furiosa-ai/docs/v2024.1.0/en/_sources/cloud_native_toolkit/kubernetes/device_plugin.rst

 The Furiosa device plugin implements the `Kubernetes Device Plugin <https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/>`_ interface for FuriosaAI NPU devices, and its features are as follows:

-* discovering the Furiosa NPU devices and register to a Kubernetes cluster.
+* Discovering the Furiosa NPU devices and registeriing to a Kubernetes cluster.
-* tracking the health of the devices and report to a Kubernetes cluster.
+* Tracking the health of the devices and reporting to a Kubernetes cluster.
-* running AI workload on the top of the Furiosa NPU devices within a Kubernetes cluster.
+* Running AI workload on the top of the Furiosa NPU devices within a Kubernetes cluster.

 Configuration
 ----------------------------------------------